akshay-panwar/dv/README.md

-# Truth about COVID-19 Lockdowns
+# Truth about the COVID-19 Lockdowns
 Akshay Panwar